-For those types of patient there will be few examples of that and in general whatever treatment strategies they may have gotten cannot be applicable to the entire population of people who have atrial fibrillation.
+For those types of a patient there will be few examples of that and in general whatever treatment strategies they may have gotten cannot be applicable to the entire population of people who have atrial fibrillation.
 I tell people the example of patients who have a pacemaker.
 For example, somebody who has a pacemaker, it is recording all the time and even if they have a history of atrial fibrillation and they get a very successful procedure done like an ablation procedure, the pacemaker will still record small but insignificant episodes of atrial fibrillation.
-So the episodes of AFib are not zero, there’s still little bit there but it’s just dramatically improved.
+So the episodes of AFib are not zero, there’s still a little bit there but it’s just dramatically improved.
 An ablation procedure, whether that’s a catheter ablation or surgical ablation, or even lifestyle modifications like weight loss or treating sleep apnea, can dramatically improve the amount of AFib that you have but it’s not going to be a 100% cure.
-I’ve unfortunately seen patients in the hospital who had procedures done that had very successful outcomes and they were told they didn’t need medications anymore and the first signs of AFib coming back several years down the road was a stroke, unfortunately.
+I’ve unfortunately seen patients in the hospital who had procedures are done that had very successful outcomes and they were told they didn’t need medications anymore and the first signs of AFib coming back several years down the road was a stroke, unfortunately.

 Listen to the video for more…